JasmineRimani/HIST-from-SysML-to-HDDL/SysML-HDDL translation/Readme.md

 - parsing_module.py --> Python
       - The real code that takes the *.uml file and generates the HDDL file
 - *.hddl --> HDDL
-      - The generated HDDL files.
+      - The generated HDDL files or feedback sample domain.hddl file
-      - They can be found in ..outputs/*.hddl
+      - The generated HDDL files can be found in ..outputs/*.hddl
+      - The feedback sample domain.hddl file can be found in ../inputs/*.hddl
+- *.txt --> Map generated from the SLAM module (code by Maximilien Dreier of CoRoDro)
+      - the sample file is plan_final_1m_1_int.txt and it can be find in ../inputs/*.txt

 # Modules in parsing_module.py
 - ***Class*** : class XML_parsing()